Final Membership Examination (MFPH) Results and Feedback

 Candidates may inform FPH of serious circumstances that occurred in the three weeks up to and including the date of the examination and that have adversely affected their examination performance.
 For further information see here.

 Please note that marks/results will not be altered to reflect individual circumstances.
 The only available outcome as a result of a successful submission is that the attempt can be discounted.

-At the examination you will be given the provisional date of the release of results.
-Results will normally be sent by email, within five working days after the examination.
+Results will be sent by email, within ten working days after the examination.

 There are two possible outcomes of the examination: Pass or Fail.
 No part/question of the OSPHE can be banked.